oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 before sending them to the Issuer.
 The Issuer MUST check the Disclosures to ensure that the values of the claims are correct, i.e., the hash digests of the Disclosures are actually present in the signed SD-JWT.

-A naive Issuer that extracts
-all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT payload is vulnerable to this attack.
+A naive Verifier that extracts all claim values from the Disclosures (without checking the hashes) and inserts them into the SD-JWT payload is vulnerable to this attack.
 However, in a structured SD-JWT, without comparing the digests of the Disclosures, such an implementation could not determine the correct place in a